-- Continue to touch and lift your finger slowly, making small adjustments to the position of your finger each time.
+- Continue to lift and rest your finger slowly, making small adjustments to the position of your finger each time.

-- Once the initial scanning is complete, you'll be asked to adjust your grip to capture the edges of your fingerprint.
+- After the initial scan completes, you'll be asked to adjust your grip to capture the edges of your fingerprint.